 The first step in building an ark is to develop “your own financial statement.”
 This will allow you to determine whether your present investments/assets provide cash flow or should be labeled as “fool’s gold.”
 In other words, “is your money working for you?”
 The second step involves examining your “level of thought when it comes to money.”
 In effect, this is your fear factor.
 Kiyosaki recommends analyzing your thoughts.
 “Are they based on fact or fear?”
 The implication is that most ‘thought levels’ about money are based on fear.
 Once the fear is exposed, a new sense of freedom takes place.

 The next step toward building an ark is to get rid of your excuses.
 Once you rid yourself of excuses, you can commit time to building your ark.
-This involves investing in business, real estate and/or stocks.
+This involves investing in business, real estate, stocks, and investing in precious metals.
 Make a list of pros and cons.
 Decide which avenue suits your personality and preferences.
 Then build it, using a team of professional advisors.
 However, be the captain of the ship.
 Don’t let your advisors make the final decision.

 Kiyosaki’s final word of advice for building your ark is to “invest in yourself.”
 This includes education, health, recreation, etc.